 If your ultimate outdoor kitchen includes a fireplace or firepit, include cleaning it as part of your routine.
 While there will always be some level of dirt or residue in an outdoor fireplace, what's most important is keeping it clear of debris.
 Regularly remove ashes and any other build-up from your fireplace as you clean everything else.

-The best method for cleaning your countertops will depend on what material you chose.
+The best method for cleaning your countertops will depend on what material you choose.
 While granite and stone countertops look smooth, they are porous, which means they can stain easily.
 With granite or stone countertops, you should wipe up spills as quickly as possible with soapy water.
-In addition, adding a roof structure to your outdoor kitchen will help add another layer of protection for year round cleaning, specifically for countertops and other flat surfaces.
+In addition, adding a roof structure to your outdoor kitchen will help add another layer of protection for year-round cleaning, specifically for countertops and other flat surfaces.

 Your outdoor kitchen and fireplace area is more than a financial investment -- it's a commitment to time spent with family and friends.
 A few minutes now will help ensure many hours of quality time with loved ones later.
 Contact the Grillnetics team with any questions about maintaining your outdoor kitchen.